DBA’s Guide: Monitor Oracle Database Performance

 To identify the top memory usage rate per session, execute the command below:

 dbWatch Control Center has a job monitoring feature for your memory usage, also called the “Top user memory usage” job.
-This report helps you determine if there is an abnormal memory usage spike throughout the working day

-This report also shows information about the specific session ID, memory usage, and the SQL statement that is being executed.
+This report helps you determine if there is an abnormal memory usage spike throughout the working day.
+It also shows information about the specific session ID, memory usage, and the SQL statement that is being executed.
 A report such as this is beneficial when performing your query optimization, as you know where to start fixing the root cause of your performance issues.

 4. Blocking Sessions